Ayana Evans: Style

-Evans centers her work around the intimate stories of black womanhood, exploring the social constructs of her own life.
+Ayana Evans centers her work around the intimate stories of black womanhood, exploring the social constructs of her own life.
 Trained as a painter and in fashion, color theory, texture, and fashion influence her work.
 Often her performances incorporate brightly colored fabrics, plastic tiaras, high heels, make-up, foodstuffs, and found objects to further engage viewers and to ground the work in both queer and popular culture.
-Evans uses her performance practice as a vehicle for change, as a performer, in comparison to a painter, she felt more enabled to confront “people who are unaware of their classism, people who are unaware of their racism, people who really don’t support black women, people who have a lot of gender bias and don’t support trans women, people who I think just need their eyes opened a little more.”

-"Operation Catsuit"
+Operation Catsuit

 In 2012, Evans found the catsuit at designer Tiffany Rhodes, Butch Diva sample sale.
-It was one of the only things that fit her well and so it became her art scene uniform, her trademark.
-She says that there is an aspect to her wearing the neon catsuit that is about self-acceptance and confidence.
+It was one of the only things that fit her well, and so it became her art scene uniform, her trademark.
+Evans says that there is an aspect to her wearing the neon catsuit that is about self-acceptance and confidence.

 According to Evans, "My Operation Catsuit persona is me being 100% me.
 My hope is that this encourages others to be 100 % themselves.
-Both within and outside of the Operation Catsuit series I often perform solo durational actions like jumping jacks and high kicks in heels for 2-3 hours at a gallery with a full face of makeup or push-ups in heels in an intersection.
+Both within and outside of the Operation Catsuit series I often perform solo durational actions like jumping jacks and high kicks in heels for 2–3 hours at a gallery with a full face of makeup or push-ups in heels in an intersection.
 These performance actions are designed to highlight the repercussions of racism and misogyny, as well as the power of a woman taking up space in ways that are traditionally reserved for cis straight men in the United States."

-In 2019, Evans was invited to present the ongoing project at the College Art Association's annual conference.
+In 2019, she was invited to present the ongoing project at the College Art Association's annual conference.

-"I Just Came Here to Find a Husband"
+I Just Came Here to Find a Husband

 Combining physical and mental endurance, this participatory ongoing performance intervention constitutes the artist wearing a sign reading: "I Just Came Here to Find a Husband."
 The piece was born out of the artist's longing to create her own family and the frustration of not being able to find a husband in 2015.
 Through humor for some and discomfort for others the piece unmasks the societal pressures women feel in relation to procreation and partnership and, as pointed out by a writer at The Root, serves as a commentary on the male and female gaze.

 Social Health Performance Club

-Co-founded in 2014 by Evans, Esther Neff, and Elizabeth Lamb, Social Health Performance Club gathers as a collective of artists to produce events, exhibitions, and other public art projects.
+Co-founded in 2014 by Ayana Evans, Esther Neff, and Elizabeth Lamb, Social Health Performance Club gathers as a collective of artists to produce events, exhibitions, and other public art projects.
 SHPC is framed as performances to work through social relationships as artistic processes that require ongoing critique, checking in and safe space conversation.
 SHPC has performed at JACK, Abrons Arts Center, ABC No Rio, Queens Museum, and Gallery Sensei.